irias/ding/README.md

 - read some file from $HOME after a build and show it in build overviews? eg for code coverage, or whatever. easy & extensible.
 - provide access to the builddir from the previous build, eg to copy dependencies. or perhaps we could also do a faster clone ourselves.
 - implement timeouts for builds.  no output for X minutes -> kill.
-- do more? like reading test coverage somewhere and displaying that
 - add shell script to cleanup after a build? eg dropping a database.
 - timestamps in output lines?
 - compress released files with gzip and serve them gzipped if possible
-- more ways to send out notifications. eg webhook, telegram, slack.
+- more ways to send out notifications? eg webhook, telegram, slack.
-- support cloning mercurial repo's? perhaps others.
-- clone & checkout also through shell script?
 - support for running builds on other instances (on other OS'es). maybe some day, if really needed.